-For many employees today, distinguishing the signal from the noise can be hard.
+For many employees, distinguishing the signal from the noise can be hard.
 This year’s initiatives get piled on top of last year’s, today’s executive priorities on top of yesterday’s.
 If you want to mobilize people to go and capture value, you as CEO have to help them tune into the signal and tune out the noise.
 Achieving momentum is impossible without this clarity of purpose.
-To align the signal with the company’s ambition, you as CEO must design a series of cut-through initiatives that will deliver on your value agenda.
+To align the signal with the company’s ambition, you must design a series of cut-through initiatives that will deliver on your value agenda.

 Why design a series of cut-through initiatives?